h-lombard/BasicGames/README.md

 # BasicGames
-Series of command line tools and games written using the BASIC language.
+Series of Bash command line tools and games written using the BASIC language.